sphero-inc/sphero.js/README.markdown

 ### Linux - Ubuntu

+To connect to your Sphero 1.0/2.0 or SPRK, you first need to pair it.
 To make things easy install `Blueman Bluetooth Manager`.
 In Ubuntu this is pretty easy, just open the **Ubuntu Software Center**, type the program name and install it from there.
 When the installation is complete, open the program and search for devices.
 Make sure the Sphero is flashing its color code.
 Once the Sphero appears in the list of devices, select it, click on setup and follow the instructions.

 You can connect and disconnect the Sphero from a serialport interface by right clicking on it inside the Blueman list of devices and selecting `RN-SPP` or `disconnect`, respectively (after it has been setup and added permanently to the list).
 Make sure to notice the serialport address Blueman displays after the Sphero connects, as this will be the one used in your code.
 The serialport address displayed for the Sphero should look something like this: